Painting a Still Life of Apples

 The foreground also compliments the background nicely.
 The table is a warm reddish-brown, while the background is a cool, dark greenish hue as I mentioned.

-I basically broke the painting up into 5 stages:
+I basically broke the still life painting up into 5 stages:

 I first began with a vine charcoal preparatory drawing on a canvas toned with a mix of burnt sienna, yellow ochre and white.
 The advantage of willow or vine charcoal, is that it wipes off easily if you make a mistake.